 Resignation and legal immunity may help Pakistani president avoid impeachment.

-On Sunday, Foreign Minister Qureshi, who is a member of the ruling Pakistan People’s Party (PPP), said: “If he fails to decide to quit within the next two days, the impeachment process will take its course.”
+“If he fails to decide to quit within the next two days, the impeachment process will take its course.”

 However, coalition officials said on Saturday that a draft of the impeachment charge sheet is awaiting approval from senior leaders.

 Musharraf’s spokesman has said the president is not resigning, but whether he decides to quit could depend on what his rivals are willing to offer – in particular if they will give him legal immunity and let him stay in the country.

 Separately, Condoleezza Rice, the US secretary of state, said on Sunday that the US was not currently considering granting asylum to Musharraf.

 Speculation that Musharraf could be forced into exile heightened with the visit of Muqrin bin Abdul Aziz, Saudi Arabia’s intelligence chief.

 Divisions have also appeared in the ruling coalition with respect to the treason allegations, raising the likelihood of impeachment proceedings.

 Sadiqul Farooq, a spokesman for the Pakistan Muslim League-N (PML-N) , headed by Nawaz Sharif, a former prime minister, whom Musharraf ousted in a 1999 coup, said legal guarantees were out of the question.